Rugby union in Taiwan: History

 Not unlike South Korea, Taiwanese rugby has grown with the local economy, and has been tied up with corporate interests.
 Growing economic links with Japan, a major rugby playing nation, have helped the game in Taiwan from the 1960s to the present.
 Another thing that Taiwan has in common with South Korea is that it has always performed better at rugby sevens than the fifteen a side game.

 During the 70s and 80s, Taiwanese rugby underwent a big development programme, addressing issues such as the shortage of pitches.
 However, Taiwanese rugby is not short of other resources, and administrators such as Lin Chang Tang have been a great boon.

 Traditionally, Taiwan has suffered from a shortage of pitches.
-Taiwan is considered to be the fourth rugby nation of East Asia, after Japan, South Korea, and Hong Kong respectively, although developments in the PRC and Malaysia may change that position.